 Implementations must ensure that confidential data is not written to output parameters before validating that the disclosure of this confidential data is authorized.
-This requirement is particularly important for implementations where the caller can share memory with another security context, as described in the Stability of parameters section.
+This requirement is particularly important for implementations where the caller can share memory with another security context, as described in Stability of parameters on page 34.